bmuschko/gradle-tomcat-plugin/README.md

 * `configFile`: The path to the Tomcat context XML file (defaults to `src/main/webapp/META-INF/context.xml` for `tomcatRun`, defaults to `META-INF/context.xml` within the WAR for `tomcatRunWar`).

+The following example shows how to change the default HTTP/HTTPS ports for the task `tomcatRun`.
+To enable SSL we set the convention property `enableSSL` to `true`.
+Furthermore, we declare a custom context file.

+### Example

+    tomcatRun {
+        httpPort = 8090
+        httpsPort = 8091
+        enableSSL = true
+        configFile = file('context.xml')
+    }

 ## System properties

 The convention properties can be overridden by system properties: